learning-project-01/learning-tracker-201/data-types-and-size-java.md

 ### **2. Non-Primitive Data Types**
 - These include classes, arrays, interfaces, and more.
 They don’t have fixed sizes as they depend on the implementation and content.
+- Non-primitive data types, also known as reference types.They don't store actual data directly; instead, they store a reference (memory address) to the data.
+The actual data resides in a specific memory location (the heap).

+- **example**:
+- **Classes**: A class is a blueprint for creating objects.It can include fields (variables) and methods (functions).

+- **Arrays**: An array is a collection of elements of the same data type.The size of the array depends on the number of elements it holds.

+- **Interfaces**: An interface is like a contract.
+It defines a set of methods that a class must implement but doesn’t provide the method's actual code.It is used for achieving abstraction and multiple inheritance.

+- **Strings**: Strings are objects in Java, even though they behave like primitive types.A string represents a sequence of characters.

+- **Wrapper Classes**: Each primitive type has a corresponding wrapper class (e.g., Integer for int, Double for double).
+Wrapper classes allow primitives to be treated as objects, which is useful in collections like ArrayList.